MicrosoftDocs/WSL/WSL/connect-usb.md

 ## Install the USBIPD-WIN project

 Support for connecting USB devices is not natively available in WSL, so you will need to install the open-source usbipd-win project.

+**Kernel requirements**

+To use USBIPD with Windows Subsystem for Linux (WSL), you need to have a [Linux kernel version of 5.10.60.1 or higher](https://github.com/dorssel/usbipd-win/wiki/WSL-support/6befeedd4c8e2a49468e4b03532c9a20478f8677).
+If the installed kernel version is older than 5.10.60.1, then it can be updated by first shutting down any running instances of WSL with `wsl --shutdown`, then running the command: `wsl --update`.

+**Install USBIPD on WSL**

 1. Go to the [latest release page for the usbipd-win project](https://github.com/dorssel/usbipd-win/releases).
 2. Select the .msi file, which will download the installer.
 (You may get a warning asking you to confirm that you trust this download).